-In addition to rules and restrictions that may be embodied in individual contracts, under the Petroleum Act, transfer of the contractual position held by private companies who are associates of the National Concessionaire ("Associates") to a third party requires the prior authorisation of the Ministry of Petroleum (which will be granted in the form of an executive decree) and the transfer to a third party of a stake or shares representing more than 50% of the Associates' share capital, deemed equivalent to a transfer of contractual position.
+In addition to rules and restrictions that may be embodied in individual contracts, under the Petroleum Act, transfer of the contractual position held by private companies who are associates of the National Concessionaire ("Associates") to a third party requires the prior authorisation of the MIREMPET (which will be granted in the form of an executive decree) and the transfer to a third party of a stake or shares representing more than 50% of the Associates' share capital, deemed equivalent to a transfer of contractual position.
 Such authorisation is not required if the transfer is made to an "affiliate" as defined by law, provided the assignor remains joint and severally liable.
 We also note that in the case of transfer to a third party of a stake or shares representing more than 50% of the Associates' share capital, the National Concessionaire is granted a right of first refusal.
 Although it may vary, the applicable timeframe for execution is usually six months.
+By way of example, the competition authority has recently approved, within the context of a merger control procedure, the partnership established between Total and Sonangol for the commercialisation of oil products in Angola.